afelten-Anses/VARtools/iVARCall2/README.md

 iVARCall2 workflow
 ==================

 This workflow called iVARCall2 for "independant variant calling 2" aims to perform the variant calling analysis from Illumina paired-end reads based on the GATK HaplotypeCaller algorithm.
-Each sample are processing independently and a g.vcf file is produce for each of them.
-This allow to combin several iVARCall2 results if the same reference genome is used.
+Each sample are processed independently and a g.vcf file is produce for each of them.
+This allows combination of several iVARCall2 results if the same reference genome is used.

-The differents workflow steps and scripts are presented below :
+The different steps and scripts of the workflow are presented below :

 ![](workflow.jpg?raw=true "iVARCall2 workflow")